 Chemical agents used for anesthesia have been identified as triggering agents for MH.
 Heat and exercise intolerance may be a sign of MH susceptibility.
 Succinylcholine, Halothane, Sevoflurane and Desflurane are anesthetic agents noted statistically significant as triggers of MH.
 The risk increases when these agents are combined.
 A study in New York State from 2001 to 2005 found MH prevalence in males 2.5 to 4.5 times more than females.

 BPM offers a target simulation course to prepare you and your team to respond with purpose and speed when faced with a malignant hyperthermia situation.
 In this course students will;

 “Ben and his team at Best Practice have been a life saver for us at RMSC.
 They have made getting our needed educated easy and they have been so accommodating to our busy schedule.
 Everyone has been so professional and pleasant to work with, I am happy to have them as part of our team.”

 Code Response Training We have two short questions for you.
 How often does your facility or department train for a cardiac arrest event?
 Once every two years in CPR recertification?Every

-Capnography If you are like most Montana providers we know, you probably have heard of capnography and it's many uses, but it may not be part of your daily practice
+Capnography Many Montana providers have heard of capnography and it's many uses, but haven't integrated it into daily practice.
+Perhaps it was not part of